 The chipotle pepper is a smoked and dried version of a jalapeno, but it is quite a bit spicier than the ancho.
 Just know that the heat level of these peppers varies quite a bit depending on where it was grown and how it was smoked.

 Did you know?
-The heat level of chile peppers is related to the amount of stress they have in their growing environment.
+The heat level of chili peppers is related to the amount of stress they have in their growing environment.
 We tend to have hot Summers and I don’t water that much so our peppers are generally ”stressed” and therefore tend to be on the hot side.
+My article on “How to Grow a Salsa Garden” will give you tips on growing and selecting chile pepper varieties for your own garden.

 Slow Cooker Turkey Chili